TarakaKoda/Music-Genre-Prediction-with-Decision-Tree-ML-in-Python/README.md

  **********************************************************************************************************************************************************************

-*We welcome contributions from the community to enhance the functionality of this project.
-If you have any ideas or suggestions, feel free to fork the repository, make changes, and submit a pull request.
-Together, we can make this project even better.*
+*If you have any ideas or suggestions for improving this project, feel free to fork the repository, make changes, and submit a pull request.
+With your contributions, we can make this project even better.*